Characteristic equations of linearized $\lambda R$ gravity: Introduction

 With all these ideas in mind, in this paper, we aim to spotlight some of the differences between GR and the $\lambda R$ model by taking a very convenient route: by implementing the Hamilton-Jacobi [HJ] formalism for constrained systems \cite{Guler1,Guler2,Guler3,Guler4} to a $\lambda R$ model assembled from standard linearized gravity.
 This approach allowed us to control the constraints fully (from now on, hamiltonians ) and, therefore, to recognize several aspects of the model.
 Our proposal has the advantage that now $\lambda R$ gravity is written in terms of the language of perturbations, being the dynamical variable the field $h_{\mu \nu}$, and it can be studied in the usual way.
-In the literature, we can find that the usual way to study the $\lambda R$ model is by performing a perturbation to the ADM variables.
-However, the constraints do not have a simple form, and it isn't straightforward to deal with them; thus, we think that our proposal is a good alternative for analyzing $\lambda R$ gravity. \\ The paper is organized as follows.
+In the literature, we can find that the usual way to study the linearized $\lambda R$ model is by performing a perturbation to the ADM variables.
+However, the constraints do not have a simple form, and it isn't straightforward to deal with them; thus, we think that our proposal is a good alternative for analyzing $\lambda R$ gravity.
+At the end of calculations, the structure of linearized ADM constraints is recovered. \\ The paper is organized as follows.
 In section II we set up the action principle of the $\lambda R$ model that is studied in the subsequent section.
 In section III we develop the HJ analysis of the model.
 Section IV is devoted to conclusions.